Table of Contents

 You Aren’t Sure You Owe the Amount Listed on the Charge-Off

 Sometimes debt collectors try to tack on bogus fees and interest.
-Unless the agreement you signed with the original creditor stipulates that third-party collection agencies can add their own fees and interest, debt collection agencies cannot do this.
+Unless the agreement you signed with the original creditor stipulates that a third-party debt collector can add their own fees and interest, they cannot do this.

 It is also possible that you paid off the debt, but due to an error in the system, your account was flagged as a charge-off.
 If you have any proof that the debt was paid, you absolutely should not pay a charge-off.